laurens24/tab-garbage-truck/README.md

 1. Connect to the Admin Insights "Site Content" data source from your Cloud site

 2. Save your prep flow in the tab-garbage-truck folder that is now on your Desktop

-3. Install

-3. Configure TabPy Server for prep https://help.tableau.com/current/prep/en-us/prep_scripts_TabPy.htm#connect-to-your-tableau-python-tabpy-server
-4. Add a "Script" step to the data source in your Prep Flow
+3. Add a "Script" step to the data source in your Prep Flow

-4.

 4. Select the **Tableau Python (TabPy) Server** radio button under **Connection type**

+6. [Follow these steps](https://help.tableau.com/current/prep/en-us/prep_scripts_TabPy.htm#connect-to-your-tableau-python-tabpy-server) to configure your TabPy Server for prep
-5. Browse for the **tab_garbage_truck.py** file in the **tab-garbage-truck** folder on your desktop, and select it
+7. Browse for the **tab_garbage_truck.py** file in the **tab-garbage-truck** folder on your desktop, and select it
-6. Under Function Name, type `garbage_truck`
+8. Under Function Name, type `garbage_truck`
-7.
+9. Add an output step.
+This will simply output your original Site Content dataframe, so it doesn't matter what kind of output it is.
+You just need an output step to run a prep flow.
+10. Click run, and take a look at your destination folder!